The Executive Who Couldn't Stop Working Late

 Your Transformation Starts Now

 You've been at war with yourself long enough.
-The exhaustion, the oscillation, the sense that you should be past this by now—all of it can transform.
+The exhaustion, the oscillation, the sense that you should be past this by now — all of it can transform.

 Not through willpower.
 Not through compromise.
 But through understanding the intelligence your conflict contains.

-Turn the page.
+Then, turn the page.
 Let's decode what your conflict is trying to tell you.

 Chapter Reflection